 We will take the show (and books) to schools, libraries and remote rural villages throughout Spiti.

-During this first half of the Project, we will also be performing"Rubbish Heap Rising" in schools, and hosting craft workshops to make props from collected litter, which will feature in the performances.
+During the first half of the Project we'll be based in the main town of Kaza, performing"Little Red Riding Hood" in little government schools in surrounding villages, larger schools run by monasteries, and hosting craft workshops to make props from collected litter, which will feature in the performances.

 [Photo from Yak Pack Project 2018: Izzy Lindsey-Clark mid-performance at Munsel-Ling School in Kaza]